 We encourage you to be a steward of the environment in addition to an honorable mariner.
 Your boat must be built from recycled or discarded materials- i.e. objects that have already been used at least once.
 The Recycle Regatta team strongly discourages participants to buy new materials for this project.
 Design is left to engineers!
 Let your imagination take over.
-These lists are not all inclusive.
-Our goal is to convert and repurpose waste to create fantastic boats.
-Decorations and crew costumes are allowed and encouraged!
+These lists are not all inclusive!
+Our goal is to convert and repurpose waste to create fantastic boats!